psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

   }
 }
 ```
-Here we add a new context bound which we haven't seen before - `Raise`.
+Here we add a new context bound which we haven't seen before - `DepartureError.Raising`.
 We will have a closer look at it later, when we will be talking about error management.
 All the rest looks similar to logging class we saw before - we extends `Departures` trait with `Mid` as the effect.
 However, this time, the only thing we need is to do some actions before calling the core logic.